ibm-cloud-docs/email-delivery/getting-started.md

 Click the **Save** at the end of the page.

-<em>**Note:** To receive root/nobody/cpanel mail forwarded to external address the host name of the cPanel servers needs to be in /etc/localdomains file.</em>
+<em>**Note:** To receive `root/nobody/cpanel` mail that is forwarded to external address, the hostname of the cPanel servers must be in the `/etc/localdomains` file.</em>

 ## Next Steps

 The system runs a series of checks against the updated configuration file and restarts Exim.
-If you are logged in to any WebMail pages, log out and log back in after the restart is complete.
-Send a test email to ensure that the proper credits are used from the Email Delivery Service screen in the {{site.data.keyword.cloud}} console.
+If you are logged in to any WebMail pages, log out and log back in after the restart completes.
+Send a test email to make sure that the proper credits are used from the email delivery service screen in the {{site.data.keyword.cloud}} console.